-- Formation of the Negro Leagues
+- The emergence of the Independent Leagues

-- Jackie Robinson’s breaking of the color barrier in the Major Leagues
+- Jackie Robinson’s debut in the Majors

 *The Negro Leagues Baseball Museum, a not-for-profit organization devoted to the preservation of Negro Leagues baseball history, has organized this traveling exhibition.